mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/README.md

 - **AMSClientSecret** - your Service Principal Client Secret.
 - **MediaServicesStorageAccountName** - the storage account name tied to your Media Services account.
 - **MediaServicesStorageAccountKey** - the storage account key tied to your Media Services account.
+- **MediaServicesAttachedStorageCredentials** - list of attached storage accounts with the key, separated by ';'.
+This is used by some functions.
+Example "amstore01;gdsgdhjgj=;amstore02;dqghjqfqfjfld="
 - **StorageConnection** -  the functions.json file contains a "StorageConnection" property which must be set to an App Setting value that contains a connection string for your input storage account.
 Otherwise, you may end up with an error message at startup.
   Make sure to add a new AppSetting to your Functions project with the storage account name and connection string, and update